AfonsoCFonseca/Tetris-Game/README.md

 The tick means that every first dimension of the array ( X-axis ) moves one position forward, so it can simulate the movement

 Combo Line - Every time, one position of the first dimension of the array assume the value of 3

-### Evolution & Design ###

-I started the project with using the class Rectangles from Phaser to draw the map pieces

-I draw a single tile in photoshop and applied a layer with 20% opacity for each color I used ( blue, dark blue, green, yellow, orange, red, purple and gray )